Mark Hudspith

 Mark Edward Hudspith (born 19 January 1969) is a male English former long-distance runner.

 Biography

 Hudspith studied at Durham University.
 He achieved a personal best time of 2:11:58 in London on 2 April 1995.

 Hudspith represented England and won the bronze medal in the Marathon at the 1994 Commonwealth Games in Victoria, Canada.
-At the time he was the first Briton to win a major championship medal in the marathon in 10 years, since Charlie Spedding won bronze at the 1984 Olympics in Los Angeles.
-Eight years later he represented England again at the 2002 Commonwealth Games.
+At the time he was the first British athlete to win a major championship medal in the marathon in 10 years, since Charlie Spedding won bronze at the 1984 Olympics in Los Angeles.
+He represented England again at the 2002 Commonwealth Games.

 Hudspith was three-times British marathon champion by virtue of being the highest placed British athlete in the London marathon and therefore taking the AAA Championships title in 1998, 1999 and 2000.

-His brother Ian Hudspith was also a notable athlete and was the British champion at the 1997 British Athletics Championships.
+His brother Ian Hudspith won the 10,000 metres event at the 1997 British Athletics Championships.